Monday, September 8, 2014

 Although an early season CDT hiker, Morrisey, had described the river as unfordable, we had heard that the water had subsided in the intervening days and knew that several other hikers had gotten through.
 Now Blue Suit eyed Sierra warily while he described cold, deep, fast moving water.

 Several wet, rainy miles later, we reached the river.
-I started across first, my legs quickly becoming numb in the frigid, thigh deep water.
+I started across first, my legs quickly becoming numb in the frigid, thigh-deep water.
 Leaning into the current, I slowly worked my way across the fast moving water, taking Blue Suit's advice to work my way slightly downstream as I moved across to stay out of the deepest water.
 Once across, I dropped my pack and went back in the river to shadow Sierra, who was already working her way across.
 She didn't need my help, and we were soon both safely across.

 We had heard that South Fork Falls is a fantastic side trip, just under a mile and a half round trip.
 We were not disappointed.
 Upstream from our crossing the South Fork drops down a steep waterfall, then winds its way through a narrow, deep chasm or carved over time by the torrents of water raging down the river.
-In places the slot canyon is so narrow hikers have actually jumped across, although missing the bank on the other side of the steep cliff would mean falling hundreds of feet to certain death.
+In places the slot canyon is so narrow hikers have actually jumped across, although missing the bank on the other side of the steep cliff would mean falling over a hundred feet to certain death.
 Predictably, Sierra wanted to jump to the other side to explore a tiny crack on the other side that appeared to lead down to the floor of the canyon.

 Instead we headed back to the trail and hiked on.
 Sierra discovered a seemingly abandoned baby pheasant in the grass next to the trail.
 Thankfully the mother pheasant was nearby.
 The baby pushed its way through a forest of grass and reunited with her.